ArcherCranford/Mcdonalds/README.md

 # Population Density vs McDonald's Locations: Guilford and Surrounding Counties

 ## Project Description
-This project visualizes the relationship between population density and McDonald's restaurant locations across Guilford and surrounding counties in North Carolina.
-Using an interactive map, the project enables users to explore trends and patterns at the county and city levels, providing valuable insights into restaurant distribution and population density.
+The point of this project is to track the relationship between population density and the number of mcdonald's built by a 9 selected counties in North Carolina.
+Most fast-food chains are built to satisfy a specfic amount of customers per sq. mile.
+McDonald's is a chain that tends to be frequently opened and has a low threshold for opening.
+According to google, a mcdonald's needs to have at least 10,000 people in a "service area" to open a franchise.
+This service area is a 3-5 mile radius or a population density of ~127 people per sq. mile.
+The scale in which I made the map (counties) throw off this a little.
+However, you can see from the map that areas like Guilford and Forsyth have a huge population density and have the most Mcdonalds.
+FOr a county like Caswell, with only one noteable town and a population density of 52.2, they only have one established Mcdonald's.

 ## Major Features
 - **Interactive Map**: Visualize population density and McDonald's locations using intuitive and responsive mapping.